harplife/zettelkasten/math/precalculus/Chapter 5/2_Trigonometric_Functions_of_Real_Numbers.md

 > [!important] #todo write about Periodicity, how rotating a full circle ($2\pi$) lands at the same terminal point - and how that relates to trigonometric functions $\sin(\theta+2\pi)=\sin(\theta)$.

-> [!important] The original function was Sine, and it meant

 ---
 The ratio of the two functions Sine and Cosine creates <mark class="hltr-trippy">Tangent</mark>, which represents the slope of the unit vector pointing to the terminal point.